Dynatrace/dynatrace-otel-collector/docs/dashboards/README.md

 ## Architecture
 Every OpenTelemetry collector has selfmonitoring capabilities, but they need to be activated.
 Selfmonitoring data can be exported from the collector via the OTLP protocol.
-The suggested way of exporting selfmonitoring data is to run one collector dedicated for collecting and exporting the selfmonitoring data for the other running collectors, and forwarding that data to Dynatrace.
+The suggested way of exporting selfmonitoring data is to run one collector dedicated to collecting and exporting the selfmonitoring data for the other running collectors, and forwarding that data to Dynatrace.
 See the diagram below for an example architecture.
 The `sidecar-collector` and `gateway-collectors` are used to send application telemetry to Dynatrace (e.g. traces, metrics, logs that the application produces).
 Both of these collectors send only their selfmonitoring data (or internal telemetry) to the `selfmon-collector`.